golddragon007/cloud9/README.md

 ./cloud9.sh -p
 ```

-Alternatively you can use the following script to set up the machine:
+Alternatively you can use the following script to set up the machine.
+It installs Drone and Drush and configures the editor VI and some other stuff:
 ```
 ./initCloud9.sh
 ```